AgentMC/Sao20/Translate/En/Part6.md

 "......
 Tiny dragon, cannot find."

 That's right — there was only one reason why emperor Krueger could not find Tsukigake in a small cell.
-The mountain goblins who gave frightened voice when Tsukigake got into the cell, hid him from the eyes of the emperor using their bodies.
+The mountain goblins who gave frightened voice when Tsukigake got into the cell, hid her from the eyes of the emperor using their bodies.

 "Thank you very much……"